Guide

 ITR-2.
 Any capital gains - even from redeeming mutual funds - disqualify you from ITR-1.
 It does not matter how small the amount is.

-ITR-3 if you maintain actual books of accounts and declare actual profit.
+ITR-3 if you maintain actual books of accounts.
 ITR-4 if your gross receipts are below Rs.
-50 lakh and you want to use the 50% flat deduction under Section 44ADA (which applies to professionals - designers, writers, consultants, etc.).
+50 lakh and you want to use the 50% flat deduction under Section 44ADA (which applies to professionals).
 If you also have a foreign bank account, ITR-2 requirements may apply - check with a CA.

 No. If you hold unlisted shares or are a director in any company, you must use ITR-2.
-This is one of the most common reasons people get a defective return notice.
+This is one of the most common reasons for a defective return notice.

 Yes.
-File a revised return (revised ITR) using the correct form by December 31 of the assessment year.
+File a revised return using the correct form by December 31 of the assessment year.
 A revised return replaces the original completely.

-They file one ITR that covers both their salary income and their share of the LLP.
+They file one ITR covering both their salary income and their share of the LLP.
 Their LLP profit share goes in as exempt income.
 Any salary or interest they receive from the LLP itself is reported as taxable.
 Most partners with both salary and LLP income use ITR-3.

 Book this service on Ollvy